ylogx/configparser2/configparser2.rst

 To get interpolation, use :class:`ConfigParser`::

-   import configparser
+   import configparser2

-   cfg = configparser.ConfigParser()
+   cfg = configparser2.ConfigParser()
    cfg.read('example.cfg')

    # Set the optional *raw* argument of get() to True if you wish to disable